MSE Ethics Fellows

 The Johnson Endowment

-Mr. Thomas S. Johnson has served as the Founder, President and Chief Executive Officer of Global Imaging Systems and currently serves on the Board of Advisors of the University of Florida's Center for Entrepreneurship and Innovation.
+Mr. Thomas S. Johnson has served as the Founder, President and Chief Executive Officer of Global Imaging Systems and currently serves on the Board of Advisors of the University of Florida's Entrepreneurship & Innovation Center.
 In 2007 he established an endowment to support the Thomas S. Johnson Master of Science in Entrepreneurship program, providing students with the necessary skills to launch and grow their businesses.

 Poe Center for Ethics